 Once you make these Instant Pot baby back ribs, you'll never go back to other methods again.
 From the tender juicy meat that falls off the bone to the fast cook time, these ribs are simply perfect.

 We love to make BBQ ribs whenever the budget allows.
-Pork ribs are often far cheaper than beef (and they give us more meat for our money).
+Pork ribs are often far cheaper than beef (and they give us more meat for our money, perfect for Meal Planning on a Tight Budget).
 Whenever I catch a good sale, I make sure to grab a few racks of ribs for the freezer!

 Cooking ribs in the instant pot is a game changer that you'll want in your life too!